mighty-gerbils/gerbil-persist/persist.md

-Usual mutexes and all the regular programming techniques of real programming languages that people actually use and understand can be used to deal with contention, including much simpler reimplementations of any of the mechanisms that database provide at the wrong place.
+Usual mutexes and all the regular programming techniques of real programming languages that people actually use and understand can be used to deal with contention, including much simpler reimplementations of any of the mechanisms that databases provide at the wrong place.

-On the other hand, process in distinct persistence domains must communicate via asynchronous messages and abstractions built atop such.
+On the other hand, processes in distinct persistence domains must communicate via asynchronous messages and abstractions built atop such.
 Moreover, every asynchronous message sent to a persistent process must (1) be idempotent, and (2) can only be sent after a memory barrier.